avjaarsveld/avjaarsveld.github.io/_posts/2015-01-31-Quest-for-the-best-Ruby-on-Rails-development-editor.md

 ---

 Vim is powerful, popular and helps lots of developers to be more efficient programmers.
-However, because the programmer needs to work in a different way to most other editors/IDE's, it has a relatively steep learning curve and requires the developer to spend a few weeks to learn how to use it (that I've done) and more time to master it (that I have not found time for yet).
+However, because Vim forces you to work in a different way to most other editors/IDE's, it has a relatively steep learning curve and requires the developer to spend a few weeks to learn how to use it (that I've done) and more time to master it (that I have not found time for yet).

-I therefore mainly use Jedit when programming, and use vim when jedit is not available (say on someone else's computer) or when I need to quickly edit a file and I'm already in the terminal.
+I therefore mainly use Jedit when programming, and use Vim when jedit is not available (say on someone else's computer) or when I need to quickly edit a file and I'm already in the terminal.

 I am currently in the process of setting up a new Ubuntu laptop, and thought now would be a good time to make sure I am using the best editor/IDE for RoR programming.

+> Since writing this post I have switched to mainling using Sublime Textmate 2 on a Macbook, and
+> occasionally using Sublime on Ubuntu, and rarely using Vim and hardly ever using Redcar and Jedit.
+> I'd say that untill Redcar becomes better supported Sublime is the way to go.

 ## What others say